 Lynda is an active volunteer with Golden Rescue and writes articles for their newsletter The Guardian.
 Her dogs have performed with the Woofjocks Canine All Stars.
 Lynda is continually upgrading her knowledge in dog training and behaviour and was recently certified as a Pro Dog Trainer through Absolute Dogs.
 She is a Certified Walks ‘N’ Wags Pet First Aid Instructor and founded K9 Compass in 2012 through which she conducts Pet First Aid courses in Southern Ontario.
-Lynda lives with her husband and 2 Golden Retrievers – Augie (a rescue) and Star.
+Lynda lives with her husband and 3 Golden Retrievers – Augie (a rescue), Star and Tula.

 Kristi came to classes at Who’s Walking Who in 1995 where she started training her beloved Shetland Sheepdog, Misty.
 She enjoyed herself so much that she never left.
 The sport of Competitive Obedience caught her fancy and Kristi could often be seen at trials.
 A year later, after developing her skills as a trainer, Kristi was asked to join the WWW team.
 Kristi has since shared her home with Ripley, a Sheltie and Owen, a rescued beagle.
 She has also performed with the SuperDogs and Woofjocks Canine Allstars.